Skip to main content

 Week 1: Create detailed mind maps from your notes and textbooks.

 Week 2: Recreate your mind maps from memory, then check against your originals to fill gaps.
+This is where the real learning happens.

 Week 3: Use past paper questions to test if you can apply your mind maps to different question types.